 Lessons in Learning Chinese: Greg Bell

 Today we feature Greg Bell.
-Originally from New Jersey, he went to college in Michigan, then proceeded half way around the world to Taiwan, where he is now studying for his Master’s degree in history.
+Originally from New Jersey, he went to college in Michigan, then proceeded halfway around the world to Taiwan, where he is now studying for his Master’s degree in history.
 He discusses his adventures studying Chinese (and Japanese!) on his blog, and you can follow him on Twitter @Zhongruige.

-Thanks Greg, enjoy everyone!
+Thanks, Greg, and enjoy everyone!

 How long have you been studying Chinese?
 In what context?
 For what purpose?
 Why did you start?